Proton

 What are security questions?

 When you’re locked out of an account, it’s common to face security questions to regain access or reset passwords.
-This gatekeeper layer of security is common and used across many platforms, from email and social media to banking and shopping websites.
+This gatekeeper layer of security is used across many platforms, from email and social media to banking and shopping websites.

 Why security questions are a terrible idea